Entries Tagged 'Installation' ↓

 As a courtesy to our customers, we offer a free installation service, where we will install DAP on your site for free.
+And we can do your free installation within 24 hours of your purchase.

-However, many people are confused by what “Free Installation” means.
+However, many people are confused by what “Free Installation” really means.
 So this article is to give you more details about that.

 To give you a real-world example, think of “DAP Installation” similar to “Delivering the boxed TV set to your doorstep”.
 That’s it!

 We won’t take it out of the box, hook it up to your cable box, set up your channels, set up your DVR, hook up your game console, DVD player, Roku box, etc. All of those things fall under “Setup & Configuration”.
-If you want us to do it all for you, then check out our “Membership Site In A Box” package that comes with “Concierge” sessions to help you set it all up.

 That’s it.
 There’s nothing else involved in the free installation that we perform.